Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_streaming.md

 ## What is request streaming

-In a typical LLM inference request, {{site.base_gateway}} would use the upstream provider's REST API to execute the next chat message from the caller, for example.
+In an LLM (Large Language Model) inference request, {{site.base_gateway}} uses the upstream provider's REST API to generate the next chat message from the caller.
-This request is then executed and buffered fully on the LLM side, before returning to {{site.base_gateway}}, and finally to the caller, all in one large JSON block.
-This process can take a lot of time, depending on the `max_tokens`, other request parameters, and the complexity of the request sent to the LLM model.
+Normally, this request is processed and completely buffered by the LLM before being sent back to {{site.base_gateway}} and then to the caller in a single large JSON block.
+This process can be time-consuming, depending on the `max_tokens`, other request parameters, and the complexity of the request sent to the LLM model.

-To ensure that the user is not watching a loading animation and waiting for their chat response, most models offer the ability to stream each word (or a set of words and tokens) back to the client, so that the chat response can be rendered in real-time.
+To avoid making the user wait for their chat response with a loading animation, most models can stream each word (or sets of words and tokens) back to the client.
+This allows the chat response to be rendered in real time.

-For example, a client would set up their streaming request using the OpenAI Python SDK like this:
+For example, a client could set up their streaming request using the OpenAI Python SDK like this:

 ```python
 from openai import OpenAI